dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.0.1 =
+- Fix: Dates in the [wallets_transactions] UI were not showing correctly in Internet Explorer
+- Improve: Refactored the withdrawal API for compatibility with changes to block.io adapter 1.0.2

 = 2.0.0 =
 - Add: Generalised `wp_cron` mechanism lets coin adapters perform any periodic checks via an optional `cron()` method.
 - Improve: Various improvements to the coin adapter API. `list_transactions` was removed in favor of the generic `cron()` method.